opencontainers/tob/CHARTER.md

    against the motion in question.
 If a vote is conducted outside of a TOB meeting, the vote will be organised by the Executive Director and must have a clearly established deadline at which point the votes will be tallied and announced by the Executive Director.
+If any TOB seats have become vacant (as outlined in Section 6 (k) of this Charter), they are not counted for the purposes of the qualified super-majority.

-p.
+q.
 Any issues that cannot be resolved by the TOB shall be referred to the Linux Foundation Executive Director for mediation, and, if necessary, for resolution by The Linux Foundation Board of Directors.

-q.
+r.
 If the Maintainership Coalition feels that the TOB does not represent their interests, they may raise a No-Confidence Motion by a qualified majority vote.
 Votes for No-Confidence Motions must be announced publicly and will be administered by the Executive Director using the procedure in Section 6 (j)